Fast Conformer with Linearly Scalable Attention for Efficient Speech Recognition: Conclusions

 \section{Conclusions}

-In this paper, we propose Fast Conformer, a redesigned Conformer with a new downsampling schema.
-Fast Conformer uses about 2.9x less compute while delivering roughly the same WER as the original Conformer.
-Evaluations on tasks such as speech translation and spoken language understanding describe the strong recognition accuracy of the model while obtaining significant speed-ups in the encoder computation.
-When the attention module is replaced with local attention, we show that greater efficiency enables long-form transcription of 1-hour audio segment in a single forward pass.
+In this paper, we propose Fast Conformer, a redesigned Conformer with a novel downsampling schema.
+Fast Conformer uses 2.9x less compute while delivering roughly the same WER as the original Conformer.
+Evaluations on tasks such as speech translation and spoken language understanding show a strong model accuracy while achieving significant speed-ups in the encoder computation.
+When the attention module is replaced with local attention, we show that the greater efficiency enables long-form transcription of an 11-hour audio segment in a single forward pass.
 The results on long-form audio are improved further by adding a single global attention token.
+We finally show that Fast Conformer architecture can be easily scaled to 1B parameters which enables us to further improve accuracy while achieving noise robustness when training on larger datasets.